datapane/datapane/public-docs/docs/concepts/datapane-teams/index.md

 ## Support

-For a full explanation of the various kinds of enterprise support available, read our [support-policy.md](../../resources/support-policy.md "mention").&#x20;
+For a full explanation of the various kinds of enterprise support available, read our [support policy](/concepts/support-policy/).&#x20;